mukaddim98/sunglass_filter/README.md

 # Sunglass Filter
 This is an OpenCV project that takes two disparity images of a face and places a sunglass on the face.
-Learn more about the proposal [here]: http://www.reddit.com.
+Learn more about the proposal [here](https://github.com/mukaddim98/sunglass_filter/blob/main/project_porposal.pdf).

 ![final_output](https://github.com/mukaddim98/sunglass_filter/blob/main/finalOutput.jpg "Final Output")